 Prepare a summary report for sharing that includes the survey findings, with key insights, recommendations, and proposed action items.
 Share the report with relevant stakeholders, including event organizers, venue staff, and other key decision-makers.
 Finally, develop an action plan outlining specific steps to address the identified issues and improve the exhibitor experience for future events.

 By following these steps, event organizers can effectively analyze exhibitor survey results and use the findings to make informed decisions aimed at enhancing the overall quality and success of their events.
-SurveyLegend provides a wealth of analytics in real-time and at the conclusion of every survey which makes this step much easier!
+SurveyLegend provides a wealth of analytics in real-time and at the conclusion of every survey, which makes this step much easier!

 Conclusion

 Holding a successful trade show means bringing together the right mix of exhibitors and attendees (be sure to check out our blog focusing on attendees, How To Create A Conference or Summit Survey).
-For event planners and companies putting on a trade show, it’s important to survey exhibitors to understand how successful they found the event to be, because what you don’t know can hurt you; if they were unsatisfied but you’re unaware, you won’t be able to make improvements and they won’t be back for the next one.
+For event planners and companies putting on a trade show, it’s important to survey exhibitors to understand how successful they found the event to be, because what you don’t know can hurt you; if they were unsatisfied but you’re unaware, you won’t be able to make improvements, and they won’t be back for the next one.

 Ready to create your exhibitor survey?
 Check out our event survey templates here or create your own!
 Event planners love our easy-to-use survey tool, which makes designing beautiful and insightful surveys a cinch.
 You can choose from many different question types and themes.
 And, at the conclusion of the survey, you’ll receive powerful analytics.
 Start today for free!